 - Put the oats in a pot along with the water and keep it on medium heat.
 Add oil, stir it in and let the water come to a boil.
 Reduce the heat to low and cook the oats until they turn soft and the water almost dries up.

 - On a side burner, keep a pan on low heat.
 Add the oil and let it melt.
 Add the jeera and let it crackle.

 - Add the ginger, garlic and chopped green chilli.
 Saute for 1 minute.
 Raise the heat to medium and add the chopped onion.
 Saute until it turns light pink.
 (While the veggies are cooking, be sure to check and stir the oats from time to time.)

 - Add the green peas, chopped carrot, bell pepper and green beans.
 Mix until they combine.

 - Add in the salt, coriander powder, turmeric powder, garam masala and kasuri methi.
 Mix well and saute until they are lightly cooked.
 Ensure the veggies remain crunchy when done.

-- Remove the oats from heat when done.
+- Remove the oats from the heat when done.
 Add them to the veggies when they are ready and mix well.
 Stir-cook for 1 minute and transfer to a serving bowl.

 - Serve with plain dahi (yoghurt) or any chutney.